CONDITIONS OF BUSINESS (INCLUDING SALES BY INFORMAL TENDER)

 Absentee payments by credit/debit card will not be accepted over the telephone, but must be made through the secure card payment page on our website, after which a clearance period of 72 hours will apply before the goods are available for release.

+Goods will not be released before cleared payment has been received.
 Goods will not be released to any other person or address other than that registered prior to the auction.
 Collections by couriers/carriers will only be accepted on receipt of written instructions from the registered bidder.
 Collections by taxi or unconfirmed other parties will be refused.
 If an absentee payment has been made by credit/debit card, Chorley’s will not release the items for a clearance period of 72 hours unless the purchaser collects in person and produces the payment card at the time of collection.
 It is important that goods are paid for and collected promptly.
 Any delay may involve the buyer paying storage charges.
-We request immediate payment upon notification of a successful bid and collection of the goods by 5pm on the Friday one week after the auction.
-Unless otherwise agreed with the Auctioneers, any lots remaining at the saleroom after this time will incur a removal charge of £10 plus storage fees of £2 per lot per day, all plus VAT.
+Unless otherwise agreed with the Auctioneers, any lots remaining at the saleroom later than 6 working days after the sale will incur a removal charge of £10 plus storage fees of £2 per lot per day, all plus VAT.
 We can provide details, without liability, of appropriate courier/carrier firms for collection of goods; however both the insuring and carriage charge is entirely the responsibility of the buyer.
-At our discretion, and upon the receipt of written authorisation from the buyer assuming all responsibility for loss or damage, we may be able to pack goods for collection by courier or despatch by Royal Mail Special Delivery.
-This would be done to the best of our ability, however this service will be provided only upon the understanding that Chorley’s cannot be held liable for any damage or loss to a item once collected from the saleroom; where this service is offered, Chorley’s will charge a minimum of £20 plus VAT per lot for the time and materials used in packing, plus any postage charges.
+At our discretion, and upon the written authorisation from the buyer assuming all responsibility for loss or damage, we may be able to pack goods for collection by courier or despatch by Royal Mail Special Delivery.
+This would be done to the best of our ability, however this service will be provided only upon the understanding that the buyer will not hold Chorley’s liable for any damage or loss to a item once collected from the saleroom; where this service is offered, Chorley’s will make a charge for the time and materials used in packing, plus the necessary postage charges.
 We strongly recommend that bidders enquire before the sale if a packing service will be available for a particular Lot, if this will have a bearing on their decision to bid.

 TERMS OF CONSIGNMENT FOR SELLERS